VenithNET/Dragon-Linux/content/blog/2024/12/12-muvm-updates.md

 Back before muvm was even called muvm, I had experimented with direct X11 forwarding over virtio vsock sockets.
 This works much like running X11 over the network or an SSH tunnel.
 The disadvantage of this is that it can't work with GPU acceleration, since there is no way to pass through GPU buffers over a "dumb" socket like this.
 Still, running some apps while forcing software rendering, it was clear that this was a much better solution for non-game apps.
 X11 apps worked exactly as they did on the host, with no window management issues, properly working clipboard and tray integration, etc..
 I was prepared to ship this is an alternative for non-game apps as-is, but I wondered how hard it would be to get GPU acceleration working... and then [chaos_princess](https://social.treehouse.systems/@chaos_princess) showed up with something they called *x112virtgpu*.

 {{< sidenote >}}
 Why the focus on X11, when Wayland is the future?
 Quite simply, because most x86/x86-64 apps people want to run are not built for or predate Wayland support.
-While we are all-in on Wayland for native desktop environments running on Asahi Linux, XWayland is still fully supported, and for games and legacy applications running under emulation, prioritizing X11 protocol support is the smart thing to do.
+While we are all-in on Wayland for native desktop environments running on Dragon Linux, XWayland is still fully supported, and for games and legacy applications running under emulation, prioritizing X11 protocol support is the smart thing to do.
 The solution we shipped in October never supported Wayland applications despite using Wayland under the hood (we tried to enable it and it was really broken), so switching to an X11-only solution for now is not a regression.
 {{< /sidenote >}}

 x112virtgpu, now renamed to *muvm-x11bridge*, is exactly what we would have wanted sommelier to be: A thin proxy for the X11 protocol, which uses a cross-domain channel to forward directly to the host X server while passing through framebuffers without any copying, using virtgpu buffer sharing.
 Unlike sommelier, it doesn't try to interpret the X11 protocol more than is necessary to extract commands that need special handling.
 This means that it works just as well as direct X11 passthrough does, plus GPU acceleration and buffer sharing.